microsoft/VoTT/README.md

 ## Keyboard Shortcuts

-VoTT allows a number of keyboard shortcuts to make it easier to keep one hand on the mouse when tagging.
+VoTT allows a number of keyboard shortcuts to make it easier to keep one hand on the mouse while tagging.
 It allows most common shortcuts:

 * Ctrl+C - copy
 * Ctrl+X - cut